palantir/sls-packaging/readme.md

 }
 ```

+#### Product dependencies lock file
-sls-packaging also maintains a lockfile, `product-dependencies.lock`, which should be checked in to Git.
+`sls-packaging` also maintains a lockfile, `product-dependencies.lock`, which should be checked in to Git.
 This file is an accurate reflection of all the inferred and explicitly defined product dependencies.
 Run **`./gradlew --write-locks`** or **`./gradlew writeProductDependenciesLocks`** to update it. e.g.

 ```
 # Run ./gradlew writeProductDependenciesLocks to regenerate this file